james5101/katacoda-scenarios/convert-python-to-3musketeers/step4.md

 Let's try and build our image via docker-compose and make.
 If you take a look at target named ```build```.
 You will see we have the same command as the previous scenario.
 We simply wrap that command into a make target and then call that target

 `make build`{{execute}}

+We can now pop ```make build``` into our CI/CD pipeline and run it locally the same exact way.

+## Task
+We have 1 more target that actually runs our container.
+This stage helps tremndeslouy when doing local development.
+We can make all of our iterative changes locally and do a quick ```make up``` to do a quick check on the applicaiton.
+This should run the same exact way as when its deployed since it is containzered.
+Let's run it and see what happens.

+`make up`{{execute}}